mlab817/faqs/src/trading-centers/what-are-the-implementation-issues-challenges-and-way-forward-towards-new-normal.md

 ---
  title: What are the implementation issues, challenges and way forward towards new normal?

-tags: ["implementation","issues","challenges","way","forward","towards","new","normal"]

  ---

-### Trading Centers
+## Trading Centers

-## What are the implementation issues, challenges and way forward towards new normal?
+# What are the implementation issues, challenges and way forward towards new normal?

  - The trading centers complement with the DA’s KADIWA ni Ani at Kita program through market linkage activities.